carpentries/trainers/leadership_minutes/2021-12-13-leadership-minutes.md

          goal is to combine the votes.
 We don't need to hash it out again.
          - Mark: The four things in the list, is it (A and B and C) or D?
          - Karen: It's (A and B and C) or D
          - Everyone likes it.
-It is approved.
+It is approved, with the addition of the "ands" per the previous clarification.
 4. Outstanding goals